-Those reductions have reduced, but not eliminated, the City's funding gap.
-After making those reductions, ‡the City's General Fund budget for 2025-26 has an estimated funding gap of about \$13.8 million, and options to fund community services are limited.
-Without additional revenue, all City services may continue to be reduced due to budget constraints.

-A 2024 Revenue Task Force, made up of community members, recommended consideration of a local option levy to restore and maintain these City services.
+The City's General Fund budget for 2025-26 has an estimated funding gap of about \$13.8 million, and options to fund community services are limited.
+A 2024 Revenue Task Force recommended consideration of a local option levy to restore and maintain these services.